adlnet/xAPI-Spec/xAPI.md

 described above;
 * MUST reject statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash;
+    * MUST accept statement streams of type "application/json" where every attachment object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format
 * MUST include attachments in the Transmission Format described above when requested by the client (see section [7.2 "Statement API"](#stmtapi));
 * MUST NOT pull statements from another LRS without requesting attacments;